emicklei/artreyu/README.md

 Then the artifact is uploaded to the repo under

-	<SOME_REPO>/com/company/my-app/1.0-SNAPSHOT/Darwin/my-app-1.0-SNAPSHOT.tgz
+	<SOME_REPO>/com/company/my-app/1.0-SNAPSHOT/darwin/my-app-1.0-SNAPSHOT.tgz

 ### Directory layout

 	$group/$artifact/$version/$osname/$artifact-$version.$type

 $osname can by `any` when the artifact is not operating system dependent (e.g texts,scripts,Java,...).
 Such artifacts will have the descriptor field `anyos` set to true.
-In the above example, osname is set to "Darwin" because the artreyu configuration (see below) specifies that.
+In the above example, osname is set to "darwin" when running from an OS X machine.
 It can be overriden using the command flag `--os`

 ### Assemble a new artifact